| Copyright | Copyright 2024 Ruifeng Xie |

 Verbatim examples are more flexible than REPL-style examples.

-on the result to compare with the expected output lines.
+First, REPL-style examples call show on the result to compare with the expected output lines.

-When the result type does not implement Show
+When the result type does not implement Show, or when the Show instance does not provide

 sufficient meaningful information, REPL-style examples are not suitable.